rocon/espo/README.md

 The future and pas future tenses are expressed wit the auxiliary *sti* verb: *stos/stus* plus the infinitive of the actual verb (and not as *-os/-us* declensions on the same verb).
 Examples: *mi stos legi* - I will read, *mi stus legi* - I would read.

 The near (past) future, usually expressed in English with the word *about*, is expressed in Espo with the auxiliary *vas/vis* verbs.
 Examples: *mi vas legi* - I am about to read, *mi vis legi* - I was about about to read,

+Existential verbs are expressed wit the *der ...* verb construction: *der estas un domo* - there is a house.

 3. *di/ekde/far*